Call for Papers

 Theme: Continuity & Change – Media, Communications & Politics

-We are pleased to invite you to submit abstracts, panel proposals and practice-based contributions for the next Annual MeCCSA Conference, to be held for the first time in Scotland from 9 to 11 January 2019 at the University of Stirling.
+We invited to submit abstracts, panel proposals and practice-based contributions for the next Annual MeCCSA Conference, to be held for the first time in Scotland from 9 to 11 January 2019 at the University of Stirling.

 The theme of the MeCCSA 2019 Conference is Continuity & Change – Media, Communications & Politics.
 The theme is designed to address the role of traditional and digital media and communications in maintaining continuity and advocating for political change, whilst also speaking to specific anniversaries significant to Scotland, including the 20th anniversary of the Scottish Parliament.